brachi-wernick/naive_streaming_engine/README.md

 # Naive Streaming Engine

-Exercise to implement naive streaming engine.
+Exercise to implement a naive streaming engine.

-Not support multi threading or multi processors (because it is just an exercise :smile: ).
+Without support of multi threading or multi processors (because it is just an exercise :smile: ).

 ### Source
 To read from any Source, implement the `streaming.transform.source.Source` Class.